zephyrproject-rtos/zephyr/samples/tfm_integration/psa_crypto/README.rst

 - Generate a persistent key: secp256r1 (usage: ecdsa-with-SHA256)
 - Display the public key based on the private key data above
-- Calculates the SHA256 hash of a payload
+- Calculate the SHA256 hash of a payload
-- Signs the hash with the persistent key
+- Sign the hash with the persistent key
-- Verifies the signature using the public key
+- Verify the signature using the public key
-- Destroys the key
+- Destroy the key

 ``psa_attestation.c``
 =====================